saurabh111121/dsa/scripts/README.md

 The LeetCode sync process now uses:

 1. The `joshcai/leetcode-sync` GitHub Action to fetch all your solutions from LeetCode
-2. A small Python helper script embedded in the workflow to copy solutions to the daily challenge folder
+2. A Python script embedded in the workflow to enhance solutions with detailed problem information

 ## How It Works

 ### Main Sync Process
 - The `joshcai/leetcode-sync` action connects to your LeetCode account using CSRF token and session cookie
 - It fetches all your accepted solutions and organizes them by problem number
-- Solutions are saved to the `src/com/leetcode/solutions` directory
+- Solutions are saved directly to the `src/com/leetcode` directory

-### Daily Challenge Organization
-- A Python script copies the most recent solutions to a date-based folder
+### Solution Enhancement
+- After fetching solutions, a Python script enhances each solution with additional metadata:
+  - Full problem description from LeetCode
+  - Difficulty level (Easy, Medium, Hard)
-- This maintains the organization of solutions by both problem number and date
+  - Topic tags related to the problem
+  - Official solution from LeetCode (for non-premium problems)
+  - Links to similar problems with their difficulty levels
+- This information is stored in a README.md file in each problem's directory

 ## GitHub Actions Configuration